amal-nassih/virtual-keyboard/README.md

 * [Cvzone (Computer vision zone)] : This is a computer vision package that makes it easy to run Image processing and AI functions.
 At the core it uses OpenCV and Mediapipe libraries.
 ## Installation
 ***
-Before you start writing the code, we need to install some packages: opencv, cvzone, mediapipe, pynput .
+Before you start writing the code, you need to install some packages: opencv, cvzone, mediapipe, pynput .
 To do this , you have to go to anaconda prompt and type the following commands :

 ```